Happy the Man: Intervening Years (1979–2000)

 Kenestrick approached the band with an idea for a piece about one of his favorite figures, that of The Hanged Man in the Tarot.
 Wyatt ran with it, and the piece was developed to be a live performance with dance and multimedia.
 The piece was retitled as "Death's Crown" in conversations between Wyatt and Kenestrick, with the other band members concurring.
-There was only one performance, at the Blackfriar Theatre in late December, 1975.
-It was choreographed by Nancy Jo Morrisey, the house choreographer at the Blackfriar and was extremely well received, but never performed in that way again, proving the deleterious effect of the ephemeral nature of theatre.
+There was only one performance, at the Blackfriar Theatre in late December, 1975.It was choreographed by Nancy Jo Morrisey, the house choreographer at the Blackfriar, but was not staged again as a multimedia production.
 The band continued to perform the music from the piece in several versions, "Open Book Without Words" devolving to "Open Book."
 Projections were continued as well, but there were no more live performers other than the musicians.

-Later, in 1976, HTM was signed by Clive Davis at Arista records, and Bob Steinem, brother to Gloria, became the band's day to day manager.
-During that time the band lived at a house Steinem rented for them in Winchester, VA.
-Kenestrick traveled back and forth from NYC to VA with his friend Lloyd Halverson in Lloyd's Dodge pickup.
+Later, in 1976, HTM was signed by Clive Davis at Arista records, and Bob Steinem, brother to Gloria, became the band's day-to-day manager.
+During that time the band lived at a house Steinem rented for them in Winchester, Virginia.
+Kenestrick traveled back and forth from New York City to Virginia with his friend Lloyd Halverson in Lloyd's Dodge pickup.
 Band members often visited NYC, particularly Frank Wyatt, and stayed at Kenestrick's loft on 26th Street in Manhattan.
 It was these visits that inspired Wyatt's composition, "New York Dreams Suite."

 Other visual artists who worked with the band at that time were Steven Witt, Susie Rappold (Frank's then girl friend), Jeff Garringer, and John Hornberger, both also from Ft.
 Wayne.
-They provided light show effects, inspired by Kenestrick's work at the Fillmore East (his NYU office was on 2nd Avenue, where he could reach out the window and touch the FE banner), and slide shows, often using photos of great art works.
+They provided light show effects, inspired by Kenestrick's work at the Fillmore East (his NYU office was on 2nd Avenue, where he could reach out the window and touch the FE banner), and slide shows, often using photos of art works.
 The visuals were keyed to the band's music; the content was often antiwar in nature.
 Their trips to New York included their signing with Arista, the audition for which was facilitated by Halverson's scheduling and transportation.

 Also in 1999, the Arista albums were remastered by Kit Watkins and reissued by One Way Records in the USA and Musea in Europe.
 The European issues of the albums featured a biographical feature in the liner notes.